-- 4.5.4 Mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+- 4.5.3.
+Children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
+All staff are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
+These can include:- - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and - Communication barriers and difficulties in managing or reporting these challenges.
+(KCSiE, Part 2:199) - 4.5.4 Mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
 We have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-(KCSiE, Part 2:179) - 4.5.5 We ensure that staff consider the context in which incidents occur and whether wider environmental factors (extra-familial harm) are present in a child's life that are a threat to their safety and/or welfare. - 4.5.6 We ensure that appropriate staff have the information they need in relation to a child's looked after legal status and regarding a child who was previously looked after.
-We work with relevant social workers and the Virtual School (KCSiE, 191-196)
+(KCSiE, Part 2:180-186) - 4.5.5 We ensure that staff consider the context in which incidents occur and whether wider environmental factors (extra-familial harm) are present in a child's life that are a threat to their safety and/or welfare. - 4.5.6 We ensure that appropriate staff have the information they need in relation to a child's looked after legal status and regarding a child who was previously looked after.
+We work with relevant social workers and the Virtual School (KCSiE, 187-196) - 4.5.7 Where children have or have had a social worker, we will work alongside the social worker to ensure there is a clear education focus in the Plan for the child.

-4.6 CHILD ON CHILD ABUSE (KCSiE 5.especially added points 445-492)
+4.6 CHILD ON CHILD ABUSE (KCSiE, Part 5)

-- 4.6.1 All our staff recognise that children are capable of abusing their peers, including online. - 4.6.2 Our separate Child on Child Abuse Policy clearly outlines our procedures and approach to this issue which are summarised below:- - The procedures to minimise the risk of child on child abuse - The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - · How allegations of child on child abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Recognition that even if there are no reported cases of child on child abuse, such abuse may still be taking place and simply not be reported - Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously - Recognition of the different forms child on child abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2022
+- 4.6.1 All our staff recognise that children are capable of abusing their peers, including online. - 4.6.2 Our separate Child on Child Abuse Policy clearly outlines our procedures and approach to this issue which are summarised below:- - The procedures to minimise the risk of child on child abuse - The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of child on child abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Recognition that even if there are no reported cases of child on child abuse, such abuse may still be taking place and simply not be reported

+- Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously - Recognition of the different forms child on child abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE.